josmarqu/Arch-Linux-Gnome-Installation-Guide/README.md

   - 1.$ `pacman -S networkmanager` to install network manager

   - 2.$ `systemctl enable NetworkManager` to enable network manager at system boot

+  - 3.$ `pacman -S dhcpcd iwd` you need it if you want to use wifi
 ```

 ### 15.Restarting into Arch